GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/README.md

 to put the results into the netcdf.
 Finally, you might want to delete the folder R_images_tmp that was used to store temporary files.

+# Note

+The PBS scripts are designed to work on raijin.nci.org.au, and will need to be ported to any other platform.